-- (b) Represents the acquisition date fair value of 286 million shares of AbbVie common stock issued to Allergan shareholders based on the exchange ratio of 0.8660 AbbVie shares for each outstanding Allergan ordinary share at the May 8, 2020 closing price of \$83.96 per share. - (c) Represents the pre-acquisition service portion of the fair value of 11 million AbbVie stock options and 8 million RSUs issued to Allergan equity award holders.
+- Represents the acquisition date fair value of 286 million shares of AbbVie common stock issued to Allergan shareholders based on the exchange ratio of 0.8660 AbbVie shares for each outstanding Allergan ordinary share at the May 8, 2020 closing price of \$83.96 per share. - Represents the pre-acquisition service portion of the fair value of 11 million AbbVie stock options and 8 million RSUs issued to Allergan equity award

 The acquisition of Allergan has been accounted for as a business combination using the acquisition method of accounting.
 The acquisition method requires, among other things, that assets acquired and liabilities assumed in a business combination be recognized at their fair values as of the acquisition date.
-The valuation of assets acquired and liabilities assumed has not yet been finalized as of December 31, 2020.
-As a result, AbbVie recorded preliminary estimates for the fair value of assets acquired and liabilities assumed as of the acquisition date.
-Subsequent to the acquisition date, the company made certain measurement period adjustments to the preliminary purchase price allocation, including: (i) an increase to developed product rights intangible assets of \$9.1 billion; (ii) an increase to IPR&D intangible assets of \$710 million; (iii) an increase to property and equipment of \$215 million; (iv) other individually insignificant adjustments for a net increase to identifiable net assets of \$73 million; and (v) a corresponding decrease to goodwill of \$10.0 billion.
-The measurement period adjustments primarily resulted from revised future cash flow estimates for certain intangible assets and completing valuations of property and equipment.
-These measurement period adjustments have been reflected in the table below.
-The company made these measurement period adjustments to reflect facts and circumstances that existed as of the acquisition date and did not result from intervening events subsequent to such date.
-These adjustments did not have a significant impact on AbbVie's results of operations.
-Finalization of the valuation during the measurement period could result in a change in the amounts recorded for the acquisition date fair value of intangible assets, goodwill and income taxes among other items.
-The completion of the valuation will occur no later than one year from the acquisition date.
+The valuation of assets acquired and liabilities assumed was finalized during the second quarter of 2021.
+Measurement period adjustments to the preliminary purchase price allocation during 2021 included (i) an increase to intangible assets of \$710 million; (ii) an increase to deferred income tax liabilities of \$148 million; (iii) other individually insignificant adjustments for a net increase to identifiable net assets of \$2 million; and (iv) a corresponding decrease to goodwill of \$564 million.
+The measurement period adjustments primarily resulted from the completion of the valuation of certain license agreement intangible assets based on facts and circumstances that existed as of the acquisition date and did not result from intervening events subsequent to such date.
+These adjustments did not have a significant impact on AbbVie's results of operations in 2021 and would not have had a significant impact on prior period results if these adjustments had been made as of the acquisition date.

-The following table summarizes the preliminary fair value of assets acquired and liabilities assumed as of the acquisition date:
+The following table summarizes the final fair value of assets acquired and liabilities assumed as of the acquisition date: (in millions)

-(iii iiiiiiolis)
+(iii iiiiiioiis)

 Assets acquired and liabilities assumed

 Cash and equivalents \$ 1,537

 Short-term investments 1,421

 Accounts receivable 2,374

 Inventories 2,340

 Prepaid expenses and other current assets 1,982

 Investments 137

-Property and equipment 2,127
+Property and equipment 2,129

 Intangible assets

-Developed product rights 67,330
+Definite-lived intangible assets 68,190

-In-process research and development 1,750
+In-process research and development 1,600

 Other noncurrent assets 1,395

 Short-term borrowings (60)

 Current portion of long-term debt and finance lease obligations (1,899)

 Accounts payable and accrued liabilities (5,852)

 Long-term debt and finance lease obligations (18,937)

-Deferred income taxes (3,792)
+Deferred income taxes (3,940)

 Other long-term liabilities (4,765)

-Total identifiable net assets 47,088
+Total identifiable net assets 47,652

-Goodwill 16,996
+Goodwill 16,432

 Total assets acquired and liabilities assumed \$ 64,084

-The fair value step-up adjustment to inventories of \$1.2 billion is being amortized to cost of products sold when the inventory is sold to customers, which is expected to be within approximately one year from the acquisition date.
+The fair value step-up adjustment to inventories of \$1.2 billion was amortized to cost of products sold when the inventory was sold to customers and was fully amortized as of December 31, 2021.